Dineshbala1/MessagingService/README.md

 Overview
 --------

-Messaging Service is a lightweight library that makes it easy to implement object communication to share data while using MVVM patter and reduces coupling in Xamarin & .NET applications.
+Messaging Service is a lightweight library that makes it easy to implement object communication to share data while using MVVM pattern and reduces coupling in Xamarin & .NET applications.

 Download
 ----------